future-architect/future-wru/README.md

 Wru-Session: {"login_at":1212121,"id":"shibu","name":"Yoshiki Shibukawa","scopes":["user","admin"],data:{"access-count":"10"}}
 ```

-To read all content of this field, you can parse it via the following structure:
+To read all content of this field in Go, you can parse it via the following structure:

 ```go
 type Session struct {